49ers will hold first of two home meets March 1-2 at Cerritos College

 Andy Sythe's tenure as head coach at Long Beach State has been characterized by individual and team success as well as scholar-athlete achievement in both track & field and cross country.

-A three-time Big West Men's Track & Field Coach of the Year (2006, 2008 and 2011), Sythe is now in his 24th season at the helm of the cross country and indoor/outdoor track & field teams at LBSU.
+A four-time Big West Men's Track & Field Coach of the Year (2006, 2008, 2011 and 2013), Sythe is now in his 25th season at the helm of the cross country and indoor/outdoor track & field teams at LBSU.
 He has developed a combined program that is among the best in the Big West Conference as well as at the regional and national level.

-Sythe has had 40 All-Americans and 11 conference athletes of the year under his tutelage.
-He has also had three Big West Freshman of the Year award winners.
+Sythe has had 41 All-Americans and 11 conference athletes of the year under his tutelage.
+He has also had four Big West Freshman of the Year award winners.

-In 2011, the men won their third Big West title in six years.
+In 2011, the men claimed their third Big West title.
 Seventeen 49ers produced 23 All-Big West performances, including seven individual championships.
 Three athletes also advanced to the NCAA Outdoor Championships where they earned All-America honors.
 Randi Hicks was a first-team performer in the women's javelin, while Colin Dunbar garnered second-team honors in the hammer and honorable mention in the discus.
 Nicholas Armstrong was also an honorable mention All-American in the decathlon.